 Frequently Asked Questions

-Salamander Reservoir deployments can be as unique as customer and its facility.
+Salamander solutions and deployments are unique to each customer and facility.

-If there are questions beyond what is covered below, please contact us using the information at the bottom of this page.
+If there are questions beyond that which is covered below, please connect with us using the information at the bottom of this page.

 How many Salamander Reservoirs do you recommend putting on a wet system?
 Where should they be installed?